• Skip to primary navigation

 You can begin your historical experience by visiting the Florida Keys History of Diving Museum.
 Catch a glimpse of the fascinating equipment, trace 3,000 years of diving, and step into the world of the famous treasure hunter, Art McKee.

-5. Visit the Keys History & Discovery Center
+5. Visit the Florida Keys History & Discovery Center

 But your history lesson is not complete unless you also visit Keys History & Discovery Center.